jakubwalczakk/city-flow/.ai/api-plan.md

 ## 1. Resources

-- **Profile**: Represents the user's application-specific settings.
+- **Profiles**: Represents the user's application-specific settings.
 Corresponds to the `profiles` table.
 Managed as a singleton resource per authenticated user.
-- **Plan**: The core resource representing a travel plan, from a preliminary draft to a fully generated itinerary.
+- **Plans**: The core resource representing a travel plan, from a preliminary draft to a fully generated itinerary.
 Corresponds to the `plans` table.
-- **FixedPoint**: A sub-resource of a Plan, representing a non-negotiable event like a flight or hotel reservation.
+- **FixedPoints**: A sub-resource of a Plan, representing a non-negotiable event like a flight or hotel reservation.
 Corresponds to the `fixed_points` table.
-- **Feedback**: A sub-resource of a Plan, representing user feedback.
+- **Feedbacks**: A sub-resource of a Plan, representing user feedback.
 Corresponds to the `feedback` table.

 ## 2. Endpoints

 ### 2.1.
-Profile
+Profiles

 The profile is a singleton resource for the currently authenticated user.
 The user is identified via the JWT token.

 #### Get Profile

 - **Method**: `GET`
-- **URL**: `/profile`
+- **URL**: `/profiles`
 - **Description**: Retrieves the profile of the currently authenticated user.
 - **Request Body**: None
 - **Success Response**: